syed-islam/syed-islam.github.io/docs/notes/aws-practitioner/compute.md

  * pull software updates and install during first boot

 ### storage options
+#### Instance Store
  * instance backed storage - all data is lost when stopped or terminated.
 Reboot retains data.
 Not detachable.
+ * Ephemeral storage / temporary.
+ * No additional cost and included as part of EC2.
+ * very high i/o speed.
+I3 - 3.3 million read IOPS/1.4 million write IOPS.
+ * Good for cache/buffer.
+ * Not all instances support instance type volumes.
+The sizes will increase with the size of the EC2 instance.
+ * Same security and policy as the EC2.

+#### EBS Storage
  * EBS storage - attached by network, persistent, EBS is auto replicated by AWS for resiliency, encryption and backup, size and performance can vary, Detachable and re-attachable.
    *  delete on termination.
 This is set to True by default for root volume.
 *